LeNPaul/portfolio-jekyll-theme/projects/proj-3.md

 <br><br>
 I didn't make a playable version readily available, but feel free to visit the [repository](https://www.github.com/zobiejrz/ping-pong) and play with it locally.
+<br><br>
+When I very first made this project from a tutorial, it was for the iPhone!
+It was much more feature dense, but wasn't written very well...
-{% include plain-img.html url="http://www.gratisography.com" image="projects/proj-3/clothes.jpg" %}
+{% include plain-img.html image="projects/proj-3/iPhoneVersion.jpg" %}